guifarias31/msfs_tbm930_project/README.md

 My forum profile: [GuiFarias31](https://forums.flightsimulator.com/u/guifarias31/summary)

+For liveries see this thread: https://forums.flightsimulator.com/t/turboprop-master-livery-list/168196/16

 ## How to Install:

 1: Click on the green button in the top right corner that says 'Code' and click "Download as ZIP"

 2: Unzip and put the folder "aircraft-tbm930-improvement" in your MSFS Community folder

-For liveries see this thread: https://forums.flightsimulator.com/t/turboprop-master-livery-list/168196/16
+## How to Uninstall:

+To uninstall just delete the folder "aircraft-tbm930-improvement" from your MSFS Community folder.